Axway/agents-kong/README.md

 - Basic authentication
 - API Key authentication
-- OAuth2 authentication (currently, Kong returns an Internal Server Error if securing the gateway with OAuth2.
-It can be created in Kong, but it will not work.
+- OAuth2 authentication (currently, Kong returns an Internal Server Error if securing the admin api with OAuth2.
+The plugin can be created in Kong, but further requests will not work when receiving the token.
 The Agent is also configured to (as of now) not work with OAuth2)

 #### Specification discovery methods